About Sal Castro

 Program Description

-In the legacy of distinguished educator and alumnus Sal Castro, the Academy for Urban Teacher Leaders will train teachers to be student-centered advocates in their work educating the next generation.
+In the legacy of distinguished educator and alumnus Sal Castro, the Academy for Urban Teacher Leaders inspires and builds the capacity of Ethnic Studies teaching teams to develop sustainable and authentic programs and to educate the next generation of community leaders.

 To that end, The curriculum of the Academy will encompass a few key areas.
 These are general areas of focus, and the depth of exploration will be tailored, as much as possible, to meet the specific needs and questions of inquiry of participants, as well as the expertise of the presenters.
 We will focus on: